jcarswell/hris-integration/source/development/extending/export_forms.rst

 =======================

-Where the configuration allows for it, an export form or module may be overridden to accomidate custom configuration.
+Where the configuration allows for it, an export form or module may be overridden to accommodate custom configuration.
 To do this setup a custom module that will either be in the root directory of the Django app or will be installed into your global path.

 Your form will extend the base class which provides most of the basic interfaces and data.
-You will need to define the `run` method which is what will be called after class initalization.
+You will need to define the `run` method which is what will be called after class initialization.

 Once you have built your class you will need to define add a form variable that points to your custom class.